soup-bowl/Modoki-Firefox/README.md

 # Modern Modoki
-Bringing back the Modern Modoki theme into the post-theme era.
+Bringing back the Modern Modoki theme into the post-theme era. **This theme currently does not work with Proton (90+).**
 ![Firefox screenshot running Modern Modoki](https://user-images.githubusercontent.com/11209477/118357993-aa202800-b574-11eb-9121-31876932e509.png)